This post contains affiliate links.

 I love finding new recipes and making them my own, and I encourage you to do the same with this risotto!
 If you’d like, consider switching things up with these ideas:

 - Add mushrooms: Mushroom risotto is always delish, so consider adding a few mushrooms!
-They pair perfectly with the flavor of truffles, and any variety works (my go-to options including button, portobello, or shiitake).
+They pair perfectly with the flavor of truffles, and any variety works (my go-to options include button, portobello, or shiitake).

 - Add veggies: Amp up the greens in your risotto by adding leeks or asparagus.
 Just dice and cook along with the shallot and garlic in step 1.

-- Use cauliflower: For a low carb or keto option, swap the risotto with cauliflower rice.
+- Use cauliflower: For a low-carb or keto option, swap the risotto with cauliflower rice.
 This is just as delicious with a bit less heaviness!

 Ingredients

-- 1 Tbsp olive oil 15 mL
+- 1 Tbsp olive oil, 15 mL

-- 1 medium shallot finely chopped
+- 1 medium shallot, finely chopped

-- 2 cloves garlic minced
+- 2 cloves garlic, minced

-- 1 ½ cups arborio rice 270 g
+- 1 ½ cups arborio rice, 270 g

-- ¼ cup white wine optional, 120 mL
+- ¼ cup white wine, optional, 120 mL

-- 4 cups warm vegetable broth 950 mL
+- 4 cups warm vegetable broth, 950 mL

-- ½ cup grated parmesan cheese 110 g
+- ½ cup grated parmesan cheese, 110 g

-- 2 Tbsp truffle oil 30 mL
+- 2 Tbsp truffle oil, 30 mL

-- Salt and pepper to taste
+- Salt and pepper, to taste

 - Optional: fresh truffle